lisarosaa/acme-web-design/development-strategy.md

 ## 2. User Story: Website Introduction

-As a user story, I want to know more about website and its services
+As a user of the site, I want to know more about website and its services

 1. This user story was developed on a brach called `website-intro`
 2. It was merged to `master` when the feature was finished.